deadlymustard/kevin-gilbert-wiffleball/README.md

 Run `firebase login` and login to the correct project.

-Run `firebase use <dev|production>` to switch to the environment you'd like to deploy to.
+Run `firebase use <kevin-gilbert-wiffleball-dev|production>` to switch to the environment you'd like to deploy to.

 Run `npm run dev:build:ssr` to build the site/server.